DIY Candle Making: A Quick Start Guide to Make Candles at Home

 1. Measure

 The math to figure out how much candle wax you need is much easier than fragrance concentration calculating.
-It truly is ounce per ounce.
-For example, to make four 4-ounce candles you’ll need 1 pound of wax.
+It’s very close to an ounce per ounce.
+For example, to make four 4-ounce candles, you’ll need about 1 pound of wax.
+(But, because candle wax weighs more in volume than water – you’ll have a little extra, which is handy if you make a mistake.)

-I find it’s best to use a kitchen scale for an exact measurement.
+I find it’s best to use a kitchen scale for exact measurements.
 Although, I’ve heard others take a more hands-on approach by filling their candle container twice with wax and pouring it into a candle melting pitcher.
-Because there’s a lot of air space between soy wax flakes and often soy wax flakes melt to about half the volume of its solid form into a liquid.
+Because there’s a lot of air space between soy wax flakes and often soy wax flakes melt to about half the volume of their solid form into a liquid.

 2. Melt